nutanixworkshops/advancedsolutionsbootcamp/flow_enable/flow_enable.rst

 .. note::

   Flow can only be enabled once per Prism Central instance.
 If **Flow** displays a green check mark next to it, that means Flow has already been enabled for the Prism Central instance being used.
-Proceed to `Securing An Application`_.
+Proceed to :ref:`flow_secure_app`.

 In **Prism Central**, click the **?** drop down menu and select **Flow**.